Rajpratik71/linux-manPages/pbmtoybm.md

        pbmtoybm [pbmfile]

 DESCRIPTION
        Reads a portable bitmap as input.
-Produces as output a file accept‐ able to the face and xbm programs by Bennet Yee (bsy+@cs.cmu.edu).
+Produces as output a file acceptable to the face and xbm programs by Bennet Yee (bsy+@cs.cmu.edu).

 SEE ALSO
        ybmtopbm(1), pbm(5), face(1), face(5), xbm(1)